hlavacs/ViennaEntityComponentSystem/README.md

 There is only one registry state, and you can instantiate it any number of times, the result is always the same.

 Using *VecsRegistry* is not bound to a specific entity type *E*, but commands eventually need this information.
-However, all calls are then passed on to *VecsRegistry<E>*, where *E* is an entity type and must be registered in the partitions entity type list.
+All calls are then passed on to *VecsRegistry<E>*, where *E* is an entity type and must be registered in the partition's entity type list.

 *VecsRegistry<E>* is a specialized version of the registry made only for entity type *E*.
 It is recommended to always use this specialized version, if possible.
 For instance, if you want to create an entity of type *E*, you have at some point to specify the entity type.
 In the following, we define an *example* entity type *MyEntityTypeNode* like so:

-    using TypeNode = vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation >;
+    using MyEntityTypeNode = vtll::type_list< MyComponentName, MyComponentPosition, MyComponentOrientation >;
-    using VeEntityTypeDraw = vtll::type_list< MyComponentName, MyComponentPosition, MyComponentMaterial, MyComponentGeometry>;
+    using MyEntityTypeDraw = vtll::type_list< MyComponentName, MyComponentPosition, MyComponentMaterial, MyComponentGeometry>;

 We assume that is has been registered as described in the previous section.
 Of course, any other similarly defined type can be used for the following examples as well.
 You can create an entity of type *MyEntityTypeNode* using: